Upper Slaughter: History

-The name of the village derives from the Old English world "slohtre" meaning "wet land".
+The name of the village derives from the Old English word "slohtre" meaning "wet land".

 In the past, some Roman burial mounds have found on the nearby Copse Hill.
 Thus, it is very possible that Upper Slaughter was a settlement up to 2,000 years ago.
 More certainly, the manor of Upper Slaughter is recorded in the Domesday Book of 1086; the Slaughter family acquired it in the late 12th century.
 The current building, on the site of an ancient building, was constructed over many years, starting in the Tudor era.
 Its crypt is estimated to be from the 14th century.
 Moreover, Upper Slaughter was the site of a Norman adulterine castle, built by supporters of the Empress Matilda during The Anarchy of the 12th century.
 The remains of the castle are marked by the Castle Mound on the north edge of the village.

 The largest business in the village is the Lords of the Manor Hotel.
 The building dates from 1649 since it separated from the Upper Slaughter Manor and has been a hotel since 1960s, furnished with portraits and antiques belonging to its former owner.
 Other hotels serving the two Slaughter villages include The Slaughters Country Inn and Lower Slaughter Manor.
 In 1906, the cottages around the square were reconstructed by architect Sir Edward Lutyens.

 On the night of 4 February 1944 during Operation Steinbock a Luftwaffe bomber dropped 2000 incendiary bombs on Upper Slaughter.
 Despite some buildings sustaining damage there were no fatalities or injuries.
-Upper Slaughter is one of a selection of the Thankful Villages owing to the fact that it lost no men in World War I. Furthermore, the village also lost no men in World War II, making it a Doubly Thankful Village.
+Upper Slaughter is one of the Thankful Villages which lost no men in World War I. Furthermore, the village also lost no men in World War II, making it a Doubly Thankful Village.
 In the Cotswolds, the villages Little Sodbury and Coln Rogers are the only other villages to share this title.
 Noting the contribution of local people to Britain’s war effort, the village hall displays a simple wooden plaque recording the 24 men and one woman in the First World War from Upper Slaughter, all of whom returned.
 In the Second World War, 36 joined up and 36 came home.